 Important Battambang Travel Tips

-- Buy travel insurance as soon as you book your flights, so you’re covered in case of flight cancellations, missed connections and lost luggage, not to mention Covid, accidents, medical emergencies, and evacuations.
-Travel insurance is essential in Cambodia, where hospitals are basic at best.
+• Buy travel insurance as soon as you book your flights, so you’re covered in case of flight cancellations, missed connections and lost luggage, not to mention Covid, accidents, medical emergencies, and evacuations.
+Travel insurance is essential in Cambodia, where regional hospitals are basic at best.

-- Keep in mind that during the Southeast Asian high season (the winter dry season), the best small boutique hotels can be booked out months in advance, so book accommodation as soon as you book flights.
+• Keep in mind that during the Southeast Asian high season (the winter dry season), the best small boutique hotels can be booked months in advance, so book accommodation as soon as you book flights.

-- We like both Klook (link above) and Get Your Guide for booking local tours and hiring guides, as well as tickets to attractions, museum, cruises, and so on.
+• We recommend Get Your Guide for booking local tours and hiring guides, as well as tickets to attractions, museum, cruises, and so on.

 Do you live in Battambang or have you spent 24 hours in Battambang?
 We’d love to hear what your idea of a perfect one day in Battambang itinerary is.
 Please let us know your thoughts in the comments below.